- 2.5 hours on-demand video

 Compelling bids can make money for your own business or further your career at your company.

-This class is for all skill levels, whether you work for yourself or are taking the first step to becoming a proposal management professional.
+This class is for all skill levels, whether you work for yourself or are taking the first step to become a proposal management professional.

 Welcome to our course on doing business with the government, responding to RFPs and win US Government contracts.
 We are Ugur Akinci, writer for Fortune 100 companies since 1998, and Sean Stevenson, a Proposal Manager for a government services company, and a former Technical Editor in the Defense sector.
 We have been managing proposals for a number of years now, but we are also still very interested in the craft of being able to write and respond to a good RFP, and we hope to let you in on some of the secrets we’ve learned.